Kishu: Appearance

 The Kishu stands 17-22 inches (43–55 cm) tall, averages 30–60 pounds and is considered a medium-sized dog.
 The standard only permits solid colored dogs to be shown.
 Accepted show colors are white, sesame, red, and black & tan (NIPPO only).
 White is the most common and preferred coat color, as it made the dogs easier to distinguish from prey so the hunter did not accidentally shoot them.
 The nose color is black, but with the white coats, flesh-colored noses are permitted.
 The bite is either scissor or a level bite.
 The tail is either carried in a sickle or curled over the back.
 The coat is short, straight, and coarse with a thick undercoat.
 There is fringe on the cheeks and tail.
 The ears incline forward and are smaller rather than larger, but should maintain proportion with the head and dog overall.
 This breed is tough, agile and friendly.
 The eyes should be clam shaped, with a slight arc from the inner corner to the outer corner.

 Temperament

-Kishu Ken are a one person/one family dog.
+Kishu Ken often gravitate towards one person in the family, but a properly socialized dog should range from aloof to outgoing.
 They are courageous and brave as hunters, and will be loyal to their owners.
-They have a strong prey drive, and will hunt small animals.
+They have a strong prey drive, and will hunt when given the opportunity.
 A few have been known to do well with cats if raised with them.
 They do well with other dogs if socialized well as puppies; however, Kishu may become combative with other dogs who do not respect their boundaries, or become combative with other dogs when frustrated.
 They are quite headstrong and willful, making training necessary, but they are devoted and loyal to family, getting along well with children, if raised with them.
 Kishu Ken like to keep an eye on whatever is going on, and sometimes find a high place to look out from.
 They can be aloof or shy around strangers.
 They are easily housebroken, intelligent, and strong willed.